Skip to main content

 Description

-This call will focus on expanding scientific knowledge, improving methodologies and measurement protocols, and identifying effective interventions to enhance the climate mitigation and adaptation potential of blue carbon ecosystems.
+The call aims to expand scientific knowledge, improve methodologies and measurement protocols, and identify effective interventions to enhance the climate mitigation and adaptation potential of blue carbon ecosystems.

 • Pre-announced